docQodly/docs/docs/language/basics/lang-control-flow.md

 :(bValidate==1)
 ```

-Only the statements following the first TRUE case (and up to the next case) will be executed.
-If none of the cases are TRUE, none of the statements will be executed (if no `else` part is included).
+Only the statements following the first true case (and up to the next case) will be executed.
+If none of the cases are true, none of the statements will be executed (if no `else` part is included).

-You can include an `Else` statement after the last case.
-If all of the cases are FALSE, the statements following the `Else` will be executed.
+You can include an `else` statement after the last case.
+If all of the cases are false, the statements following the `else` will be executed.

 #### Example

 This example tests a numeric variable and writes a corresponding text:

 ```4d
- case of
+ switch
     :(vResult==1) //Test if the number is 1 vText="One."
     :(vResult==2) //Test if the number is 2